By Jody Weisel

 The forks cost $129.95 for the springs and $109.95 for the service (plus $19.95 for fresh fork oil).
 The shock spring was free, but if that miracle shock spring hadn’t appeared, it still would have only cost $89 for the DSP silicon-chromoly spring.

-Step six: A faster engine doesn’t make me faster; it just makes me shut off sooner.
+Unlike you, a faster engine doesn’t make me faster; it just makes me shut off sooner.
 But on the off chance that I get up to speed, I need good brakes to bring me back to my senses.
-And “good brakes” does not mean stock Yamaha, Honda, Kawasaki or Suzuki brakes.
+And “good brakes” does not mean stock Yamaha brakes.
 I want KTM-style pucker power, and the best way to get that is to go to an oversize rotor.
 I have had unbelievable luck with Moto-Master’s 270mm Flame rotor.
 With a larger rotor, the braking power is upped significantly across the complete friction curve, which means that there is more pucker power at low speeds and a lot more power at high speeds.
 Moto-Master’s 270mm Flame rotor cost $175, and the mounting bracket is $74.95, which brings the brake total to $249.95.

 (1) I set my rear brake pedal up so that I barely have any brakes at all at the start, because I know that a couple of turns into the race, my brake fluid will start to expand.